JordanCH05/Rock-the-boat-rentals/README.md

 ## Future Features/Fixes

 * Allow admins to generate discount codes for their site instead of having to rely on the admin site
-* Fixed bug by removing empty container that was blocking som buttons
+* Fixed bug by removing empty container that was blocking some buttons

 ## Testing